Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Introduction

 While the benefits of ESAs are undeniable, they also pose cyber security risks.
-Several security vulnerabilities have been discovered in ESAs and the associated DSR communication interfaces (see Section~\ref{sec:TARA} for more details).
+Several security vulnerabilities have been discovered in ESAs and the associated DSR communication interfaces ({weak authentication mechanisms, lack of security updates, etc.,} see Section~\ref{sec:TARA} for more details).
 These vulnerabilities can pose a serious threat to consumer’s privacy and security.
 More importantly, as the ESA penetration levels increase, they may become a new attack surface to target power grids.

 The balance between the supply (i.e., generation) and the demand (i.e., loads) is critical for power grid operations.
-A sudden surge or drop in the demand can lead to severe disruption of power grid operations.
-This can happen due to (i) cyber attack that compromises ESAs or the ESA-DSRSP communication interfaces and changes the load control settings of a large number of ESAs in a coordinated manner leading to several mega-watts of load change within a short interval \cite{dabrowski2017grid, Soltan2018}, (ii) consumers acting in a coordinated but unexpected way, e.g., in response to an external prompt, and or (iii) ESAs responding at scale in a coordinated but unexpected way, e.g., due to misconfiguration, coding errors or an external signal.
-A pictorial depiction of such attacks is presented in Figure~\ref{fig:LAA_Pic}.
+The specific focus of this article is cyber threats that can lead to a sudden surge or drop in demand, causing disruptions to power grid operations.
+This can happen due to (i) load-altering attacks (LAAs) that compromise ESAs or the ESA communication interfaces and change the load control settings of a large number of ESAs in a coordinated manner, (ii) consumers acting in a coordinated but unexpected way, e.g., in response to an external prompt, and or (iii) ESAs responding at scale in a coordinated but unexpected way, e.g., due to misconfiguration, coding errors or an external signal.
+A pictorial depiction of LAAs is presented in Figure~\ref{fig:PMU_Hierarchy2}.